alexander-huerta/Trivia/README.md

-# Trivia game built with MERN in 10.
+# Trivia game built with MERN in 10 hours.
 Updated readme to come..